 Family Support Division

-- DSS will issue Pandemic Food Stamp/Supplemental Nutritional Assistance Program (P-SNAP) benefits, which will allow all households currently eligible for SNAP to receive the maximum amount for their household size for March through June.
+- P-SNAP - DSS will issue Pandemic Food Stamp/Supplemental Nutritional Assistance Program (P-SNAP) benefits, which will allow all households currently eligible for SNAP to receive the maximum amount for their household size for March through July.
 Anyone who is currently eligible for SNAP will automatically receive P-SNAP.
 For more information, read our Frequently Asked Questions.

-- Pandemic-Electronic Benefits Transfer (P-EBT) will be available to help families cover food costs for children in their home who would have received free and reduced lunch at school but are not in school due to the pandemic.
-You do not already have to receive SNAP to get this benefit.
-For more information read our Frequently Asked Questions.
+- P-EBT - Pandemic-Electronic Benefits Transfer (P-EBT) was available to help families cover food costs for children in their home who would have received free and reduced lunch at school but were not in school due to the pandemic.
+The application period for this benefit ended on July 7th.
+For more information, read our Frequently Asked Questions.